Urbanoid/grant-framework/applications/Neutronix.md

 >
 > 3. What needs does your project meet for the community and what sets it apart from other similar projects?
 >
 >    This is a broader intiative, in that it's a larger project aimed at attracting even more users and liquidity to the Metallicus ecosystem.
-This will benefit everyone, including $XPR, $MTL
->    and $METAL holders.
+This will benefit everyone, including $XPR, $LOAN, $MTL, and $METAL holders.

 ### Team